Canine hydrotherapy

 A yellow Labrador Retriever undergoing hydrotherapy.

-Canine hydrotherapy is a form of hydrotherapy directed at the treatment of chronic conditions, post-operative recovery, and pre-operative or general fitness in dogs.
+Canine hydrotherapy is a form of hydrotherapy directed at the treatment of chronic conditions, post-operative recovery, and pre-operative or general fitness in dogs.It assist dogs in recovering from injuries, managing chronic conditions like arthritis, and improving cardiovascular fitness.

 Background

 Hip dysplasia may be helped by hydrotherapy.

 A number of conditions in dogs may be aggravated by or may show slow or no improvement as a result of weight bearing exercise.
 Among these are hip dysplasia and osteochondritis dissecans (OCD), conditions most common in medium to large purebred dogs, such as German Shepherds, Labrador Retrievers or Golden Retrievers; chronic degenerative radiculomyelopathy (CDRM), a degenerative disease of the spinal cord which causes hind limb problems in German Shepherds; and luxating patella which is seen predominantly in small and toy breeds.

 Injuries to the cruciate ligament or other ligaments may make post-operative weight-bearing exercise in dogs problematic.
 Obese dogs, while requiring exercise, may aggravate existing conditions or injure themselves due to the weight exerted on their joints if walked normally.